hidegi/MT3-library/README.md

 The nodes are lexicographically ordered by their name, however, the length of a name\
 should not exceed 255 characters.

-The input type for a weighted value could be of any type, however MT3 uses a string\
-to calculate a weight.

 Consequently, all data types can be stored as a list, where the first bit in the tag\
 tells if some node stores a list of some type (1 for list, 0 for plain type).